 Indeed.
 I call Chris Elmore.

-South Wales police have seen a 30% cut in central Government funding since 2010 and faced a 12% cut overall.
-Remarkably, that represents only the second smallest set of cuts across the UK, and I am unsure whether the Minister thinks that South Wales MPs should be grateful for that.
-The reality is that we have a capital city in Cardiff and another large city in Swansea and major events lead to real-time pressures, but the Government still have not increased budgets.
+South Wales police has seen a 30% cut in central Government funding since 2010 and faced a 12% cut overall.
+Remarkably, that represents only the second smallest set of cuts across the UK, and I am unsure whether the Minister thinks that south Wales MPs should be grateful for that.
+The reality is that we have a capital city in Cardiff and another large city in Swansea, and major events lead to real-time pressures, but the Government still have not increased budgets.
 Police and Crime Commissioner Alun Michael has called for additional funding, because undue pressure is being placed on rural policing and the policing of smaller communities, such as Ogmore.

 I understand the hon.
 Gentleman’s point about Cardiff, because he has made it to me before, and I certainly do undertake to speak directly to the police and crime commissioner about it.
 I ask him to recognise that something has changed in the Government’s approach to police funding, which is reflected in the fact that we recognise the increasing demands on the system and the pressures on places such as Cardiff.
 I hope that he will welcome South Wales police receiving an additional £8.2 million of taxpayers’ money this year.

-Greater Manchester police have lost 2,000 officers—a quarter of their strength—in the past eight years.
+Greater Manchester police has lost 2,000 officers—a quarter of its strength—in the past eight years.
 The Minister is right to refer to the increasing demands, and particularly to the huge and increasing amount of time that the police have to spend dealing with people in mental health crisis, which is a massive problem in south Manchester.
 If the Government are going to make massive cuts to council services, mental health services, substance abuse services, homelessness support, domestic violence services and youth services, are they not going to have to increase funding to the police disproportionately because it is the police who have to pick up the pieces from all those other cuts?